mochi-hpc/mofka/docs/usage/topics.rst

 .. note::

-   If we don't specify the Metadata (resp.
-Data) provider in the above code/commands, Mofka will look for a Yokan (resp.
-Warabi) provider with the tag :code:`"mofka:metadata"` (resp. :code:`"mofka:data"` ) in the target server process and use that as the Metadata (resp.
-Data) provider.
+   If we don't specify the metadata (resp. data) provider in the above code/commands, Mofka will look for a Yokan (resp.
+Warabi) provider with the tag :code:`"mofka:metadata"` (resp. :code:`"mofka:data"` ) in the target server process and use that as the metadata (resp. data) provider.
    If multiple such providers exist, Mofka will choose the first one it finds in the configuration file.